 - Adaptive, high-order Hermite discretization methods on structured, composite or embedded grids,

-- High-order/high-resolution discontinuous Galerkin discretizations on unstructured grids utilizing polynomial and nonpolynomial bases,
+- High-order/high-resolution discontinuous Galerkin discretization on unstructured grids utilizing polynomial and non-polynomial bases,

 - Efficient time-stepping for equations with stiff components and on adapted grids.